KULeuven-Diepenbeek/osc-course/content/ch9-memory/memory.md

 Chunking and load-time address binding works, but it has some downsides.
 For example, we would need to know all the variables/functions that will be used at load time.
 While we know more about them than at compile time (as the link step is done now), we often still don't know everything yet.
 This is for example the case when using dynamically loaded external software libraries (so-called "dynamically linked libraries" or DLLs), which is something you typically do want to enable broad code re-use.
 These DLLs can be loaded **during the execution of a process** as needed, which is later than the load time we've considered.

 A more important downside of chunking however is that **we would have to assign a fixed-size chunk to each process**.
 This isn't so much a problem for text/data/bss/stack, but more for the heap.
 We don't really know how much heap memory a program will want to use up front, and this often also depends on how the program is used (sometimes you'll use less memory, sometimes more).
 You can't also just give each program a huge amount of memory (say 1GB of heap), as that would severely limit the amount of processes you could run at the same time.
+As such, you would again have to rely on the programmer to somehow give an indication of program size, or for example learn it from previous executions of the program.

+Finally, there is the problem of **external segmentation**.
+As more and more programs are loaded into memory, the available space is reduced.
+Luckily, as programs are stopped/done, they also release the space they took up.
+As such, after a while, there will be gaps in the physical memory where older programs were removed.
+The thing is: those gaps are **not always large enough to entirely fit a newly started program**!
+As such, even though conceptually there is enough memory free when we regard the entire memory space, there is not enough -contiguous- memory to fit a new process.
+This is called "external" fragmentation, as the fragmentation happens *outside of the space allocated to processes*.
+We will discuss internal fragmentation later.

+{{% figure src="/img/mem/external_fragmentation.png" title="External fragmentation with chunking" %}}

 It is clear we need a more advanced setup in practice.

 ## Segmentation

+Segmentation is a more flexible way than chunking of loading processes into memory.
 The concept of segmentation is pretty simple: instead of reserving a single, large chunk for each process, we will instead **reserve several, smaller chunks (called segments)**.
 For example, we can have a chunk for the text section, for data, bss, and the stack.
 And then we can have one (or more!) segments for the heap.

-This nicely solves the problems of chunking: we can now create additional segments when loading new libraries/DLLs at runtime and we don't need to reserve huge amounts of memory for each process up-front: we can just add (and remove!) segments as needed!
+This nicely solves the problems of chunking: we can now appropriately size segments when loading new libraries/DLLs at runtime and we don't need to reserve huge amounts of memory for each process up-front: we can just add (and remove!) segments as needed!

 Additionally, it provides us with extra benefits, such as the fact that the **segments for a single process no longer need to be in contiguous memory blocks!**.
 This is illustrated by the images below: